Bluscrn/conky/README.md

-# conky configurations
+# Conky Configurations
-## a place to keep and chare conky files as I learn
+## a place to keep and share conky files as I learn to make them

 ## Bluscrn_simple_fontawesome_conky
 - This config requires FontAwesome